 - Worked on various other projects, some of which involved data mining or ETL.

-- Was one of the team members programming AMA's flagship product GX (a government-level financial management system) using Oracle 8, FoxPro 5, Crystal Reports.
+- I was one of the team members programming AMA's flagship product GX (a government-level financial management system) using Oracle 8, FoxPro 5, Crystal Reports.
 Involvement had some focus on the portions dealing with Crystal Reports.

-- Was one of the main developers that maintained AMA's QA/ticket-management system, which was a FoxPro 6 application.
+- I was one of the main developers that maintained AMA's QA/ticket-management system, which was a FoxPro 6 application.

-- Wrote programmer and user documentation.
+- I wrote programmer and user documentation.
 Performed system testing and QA procedures.
 Became learned in various government financial processes.

-British Columbia Buildings Corporation (was http://www.bcbc.bc.ca/) is a government agency that manages public lands and properties.
-Note that BCBC was renamed to Accommodation and Real Estate Services (ARES; http://www.accommodationandrealestate.gov.bc.ca/), part of Shared Services BC.
+British Columbia Buildings Corporation (nee http://www.bcbc.bc.ca) was a BC government agency that managed public lands and properties.
+It was later renamed to Accommodation and Real Estate Services (ARES), part of Shared Services BC.

 - Deployed and maintained the corporate Intranet using IIS, SQL Server ASP (VBScript), Perl, CSS.

 - Rewrote a small message-board web application, in Perl.